pavantyagi/Service-Now-Incident-Management/README.md

 ## 1. ServiceNow Incident Management API Capability

 <!-- Asset Pitch -->
-A Blue Prism skill that implements the ServiceNow Incident Management REST API interface.
+A Blue Prism skill that implements ServiceNow Incident Management via the ServiceNow Table API REST interface.

 This skill enables you to retrieve, create, update, and delete incident records.